China's CALC joins line-up for Boeing 737 MAX 10 -sources

-PARIS China Aircraft Leasing Group Holdings (CALC) (1848.HK) is among the inaugural customers for a larger new version of Boeing's 737 jetliner, two industry sources said on Saturday.
+PARIS (Reuters) - China Aircraft Leasing Group Holdings (CALC) (1848.HK) is among the inaugural customers for a larger new version of Boeing's 737 jetliner, two industry sources said on Saturday.

 The Boeing 737 MAX 10 will be launched at the Paris Airshow on Monday with the backing of at least two Chinese lessors - CALC and the aviation arm of China Development Bank, whose interest in the aircraft emerged earlier this week.